Shop-specific acts of sustainability per category:

 Emotion

-From time to time, Emotion donates usable but unsaleable cosmetics to the Hyvä Arki organisation.
+Emotion donates unsaleable but still usable cosmetics to Hyvä Arki organisation.

 Flamingo Spa

-Flamingo Spa collaborates with various organisations to support, among others, low-income families by offering them free or heavily discounted waterpark experiences.
-For example, Flamingo Spa has organised a free day at the waterpark for children in children’s homes.
+Flamingo Spa collaborates with various organisations to support e.g. low-income families by offering them free or heavily discounted waterpark experiences.
+Flamingo Spa has also organised a free day at the waterpark for children from Children’s Homes.

 K-Citymarket